inductiva/inductiva/tutorials/pinns/heat-3-PINN.md

 ## Next episode

-In the next (and final!) post of the *Heat series*, we will precisely unveil some of the aspects that can make our problem harder to solve but also **more realistic**.
+In the next (and final!) section of our tutorial, we will precisely unveil some of the aspects that can make our problem harder to solve but also **more realistic**.